2,000+ Superspreading Events From Around the World

 - check what the weather was like in that period (eg it is unlikely that a family dinner in Wuhan in January took place outdoors)

 This method does not guarantee that the determination is correct 100% of the time.
-When there is considerable uncertainty the cell in the database will be marked light red.
-But we can’t exclude the possibility that there are errors even in cells not marked light red.
+When there is considerable uncertainty about a data point, the corresponding cell in the database is marked light red.
 We welcome any corrections.

 Another limitation of the database involves selection biases that may cause certain types of settings to be overrepresented or underrepresented in the database.
 For example: